philtr/phillipridlen/_posts/notes/2014-12-06-jekyll-s3-cloudfront.md

 type: note

 title: Jekyll, S3, and CloudFront
-description: The latest version of this site is published using Jekyll, S3 and CloudFront
+excerpt: The latest version of this site is published using Jekyll, S3 and CloudFront

 category: Programming
 tags: